iDevision/idevision-api/static/docs.md

 - aiohttp

 ### Required Query parameters
+(These are not strictly required, but are required to preform a search)
 - query : The actual query
 - library : The library to find source for